datafusion-contrib/datafusion-dft/README.md

 #### DDL

 The CLI can also run your configured DDL prior to executing the query by adding the `--ddl` parameter.

+## `dft` FlightSQL Server

+The `dft` FlightSQL server (feature flag `experimental-flightsql-server`) is a Flight service that can be used to execute SQL queries against DataFusion.
+The server is started by running `dft --serve` and can optionally run your configured DDL with the `--run-ddl` parameter.

+This feature is experimental and does not currently implement all FlightSQL endpoints.
+Endpoints will be added in tandem with adding more features to the FlightSQL clients within the TUI and CLI.

 ## User Guide